-Arlington Independent Media/Document Arlington A six week television production apprenticeship program open to APS high school students
+Arlington Independent Media/Document Historic Arlington A TV production apprenticeship program open to APS high school students, Feb-Jun.

 National Youth Congress, DPR: Learn about careers in the field of parks and recreation under the guidance of a County employee

 Phoenix Bikes: Gain skills as a bike mechanic, earn a new bike, learn leadership skills

 Student Assistant, Summer Camps, DPR: Volunteer summer assistant, must be 12+ and commit to at least four weeks.